Abbas1Hussein/adp_desktop/README.md

 ### Rating Indicator
-The rating bar allows users to view and set ratings that reflect degrees of satisfaction with content and services.

-Users can interact with the rating control with touch, pen, mouse, gamepad or keyboard.
+The rating bar allows users to view and set ratings that reflect degrees of satisfaction with content and services, users can interact with the rating control with touch, pen, mouse, gamepad or keyboard.
 The follow guidance shows how to use the rating control's features to provide flexibility and customization.